 4. "What vaccinations, preventative treatments, etc. do kittens receive before being released to their new families?"

 *Kittens typically leave the breeder between 10-14 weeks of age.
 For this age range, kittens should - at minimum - have received 1 core vaccine and a preventative deworming treatment.
-If adopted out in the 13-14 week range, it is appropriate for kitten to have had 2 core vaccines.
+If adopted out at or after 14 weeks of age, it is appropriate for kitten to have had 2 core vaccines.
 In the event that a breeder releases purchased kittens with a spay/neuter contract due to their young age (under 16 weeks), and there is a case in which a kitten is not adopted out until 16+ weeks of age, this older kitten should be altered prior to going to new home.

 5. "Do you provide a written contract with a health guarantee?"

 *Make sure you understand the terms of the contract.
 These contracts and health guarantees are meant to benefit all parties involved and should ultimately serve to ensure the best interest of the cat/kittens being purchased/adopted.

 6. "How many cats are in your home/cattery and in your breeding program?
 Do they roam freely, within reason?"